Li2FeSiO4

 What is Li2FeSiO4 used for?

-Lithium iron silicate (Li2FeSiO4) is used in lithium-ion battery cathodes, energy storage research, and electrochemical devices.
+Lithium iron orthosilicate (Li2FeSiO4) is used in lithium-ion battery cathodes and energy storage research.

 What is the band gap of Li2FeSiO4?